Columbus and Xenia Railroad: Grading and tracking the line

 Construction on the C&X began when contracts were issued in October 1847 for grading of the line from the west bank of Scioto River in Columbus west to Georgesville.
 The 13 mi west of Georgesville went under grading contract in September 1848, and the last 15 mi to Xenia were under contract two months later.
 Grading was expected to be complete by February 1, 1849.

 Work constructing the track bed began in February 1849.
 This would allow the line to open in October 1849.
 The track bed was finished in mid-June, and railroad officials hoped to have the line to open in October.
 Because bridging the Scioto River would take time, the C&X began construction in July 1849 of a temporary depot on the west bank of the river in the Franklinton neighborhood of Columbus.
 This was a two-story brick structure 161 ft long and 39 ft deep.

 For the actual track, Kelley contracted with Sir John Guest & Co. of Wales in the United Kingdom for T rails.
-The C&X was one of the first railroads in Ohio to used T rails instead of strap rails.
+The C&X was one of the first railroads in Ohio to use T rails instead of strap rails.
 The 200 ST of rails did not arrive in Cleveland until July 1849, delaying the laying of track until the fall.